rempic/MACHINE-LEARNING-Edge-Cells-classifier/README.md

 <div style="text-align:center"><img src="./border_cell_example.png" alt="An example of cells (nuclei) located at edges of the monolayer is shown below (marked in red)"> </div>
 Figure 1.
 An example of cells (nuclei) located at edges of the monolayer is shown below (marked in red).

+##.
-Below I show various images and visualizations of the results from the cross validation performed directly on the image acquisition.
+Below I show visualizations of the classified images.
 The color code indicates the probability of cells to be at the edge of the population.
-The classifier has an accurancy of 95.4%
+The classifier has an accurancy of 95.4%.
+See more images in the cross-validation section below

 <div style="text-align:center"><img src="./IMG/CA_24H_NUCLsmall.jpg" alt="image acquisition used for cross validation"> </div>